StormDragon77/Stormilla/README.md

 This github repository is used as an issue tracker, wiki and file archive.
 Releases can be found on [Modrinth](https://modrinth.com/resourcepack/stormilla) and [CurseForge](https://www.curseforge.com/minecraft/texture-packs/stormilla).<br>[PlanetMinecraft](https://www.planetminecraft.com/texture-pack/fixed-inconsistencies/) has links to latest downloads only.

-You can suggest or report a bug by opening a new issue in Issues.
-You can also open an issue for wiki changes.
+You can suggest or report a bug by opening a new issue in [Issues](https://github.com/StormDragon77/Stormilla/issues).
+You can also open an issue for [Wiki](https://github.com/StormDragon77/Stormilla/wiki) changes.

 ### Stormilla Supports